annettebalmes/annettebalmes.github.io/_posts/2023-10-06-NDVI-analysis.md

     frameborder="0">
 </iframe>

-As the stream discharge values above are a mean, I also downloaded the annual instantaneous peak discharge values from [USGS](https://waterdata.usgs.gov/nwis/dv?cb_00060=on&format=rdb&site_no=06741510&legacy=&referred_module=sw&period=&begin_date=1979-01-01&end_date=2023-10-02).
-Here is a look for the same time range using the instantaneous values.
+To get a better understanding of the values we are seeing, I also then created a histogram to see the spread of values.

-<iframe src="/assets/flood-analysis/flood-output-allpeakdata.html"
+<iframe src="/assets/ndvi/ndvi_pre_post_fire_histogram.html"
     sandbox="allow-same-origin allow-scripts"
     width="700"
     height="600"